kjmczk/nextjs-mdx-food-blog/README.md

 This project is built with [Next.js](https://nextjs.org/), [MDX](https://mdxjs.com/), [Tailwind CSS](https://tailwindcss.com/), and [TypeScript](https://www.typescriptlang.org/).

+- It is possible to search by multiple words
+- The caching process is automated by using [Husky](https://typicode.github.io/husky/#/) to create a Git hook

 ## Demo

 You can try the same search filter feature as this project at the following website: